Contraceptive Pill with Levonorgestrel and Ethinylestradiol

-- Spotting or bleeding between periods, which will usually settle after the first three months of taking Microlite – speak to your doctor if this is prolonged, or begins after months of using the pill
+- spotting or bleeding between periods, which will usually settle after the first 3 months of taking Microlite – speak to your doctor if this is prolonged, or begins after months of using the pill

 As with all medications, you may experience some side effects when taking Microlite.
 You should speak to your doctor to weigh up the risks and benefits of taking this combined contraceptive pill.

 - loss of libido (less interest in sex)

 - rash, itching or bumps on the skin

 - vaginal or breast discharge

 - red or blotchy skin, or nodules/ lesions on the skin

 - signs of an allergic reaction (difficulty breathing or swallowing, fever, swelling of the lips, tongue or face)

 - possible symptoms of a blood clot (venous thrombosis, arterial thrombosis, or a blood clot in another part of the body) e.g. severe pain/swelling in one of your legs, sudden severe pain in the chest, breathlessness or fainting, seizure or unconsciousness